knifecake/steady-queue/README.md

 It is possible to run multiple schedulers, for example, if you have multiple servers for redundancy and your run the `scheduler` in more than one of them.
-To avoid enqueueing duplicate tasks at the same time, an entry in the `robust_queue_recurringexecution` table is added in the same transaction as the job is enqueued.
+To avoid enqueueing duplicate tasks at the same time, an entry in the `steady_queue_recurringexecution` table is added in the same transaction as the job is enqueued.
 This table has a unique index on `task_key` and `run_at`, ensuring only one entry per task per time will be created.
 This only works if you have `preserve_finished_tasks` set to `True` (the default), and the